 Popular with film audiences of the forties, it subsequently was held in high esteem by a generation of film-school-educated critics, academics and filmmakers in Europe and the USA.
 This resulted in a remake by Paul Schrader in 1982, as well as extensive references in Kiss of the Spider Woman, a 1976 novel by Manuel Puig.
 Its commercial and critical success, its enduring legacy, is suggestive of an ongoing cultural fascination with the notion of shapeshifting.

-In his The Myth of the Eternal Return, philosopher and religious historian Mircea Eliade counterpoints archaic humans, who build their understanding of the world through magic and mythology, with modern people, who experience their lives as a linear sequence of events through historical time.
+In his The Myth of the Eternal Return, philosopher and religious historian Mircea Eliade counterpoints archaic humans, who established their understanding of the world through magic and mythology, with modern people, who experience their lives as a linear sequence of events through historical time.
 In Eliade’s view, one of the contributory factors to humankind’s anxiety and existential angst is this acceptance of linearity, the abandonment of mythical thought and the resulting ‘terror of history’.
 Yet our popular culture ensures that myth, fable and a very different conception of time is never far away.
-Our archaic roots are entwined with our modern sensibilities, tapped with regularity by culture makers.
+Archaic roots are entwined with modern sensibilities, tapped with regularity by our culture makers.

-Little wonder, then, as we continue to develop understanding of the world we inhabit, that people remain so dependent on myth and fable to accommodate and assimilate the unknown, the unfamiliar, the uncertain.
+Little wonder, then, as our appreciation of the world we inhabit evolves, that people remain so dependent on myth and fable to accommodate and assimilate the unknown, the unfamiliar, the uncertain.
 The resurgence in popularity of the vampire film as we first learned of and came to terms with HIV/AIDS, for example, was far from coincidental.
 In Cat People, the cat women of a magical past become incorporated into the tapestry of the most modern of modern cities.
 In Dracula, the vampire of a mythical landscape has the effect of a deadly virus in the industrialised communities he visits.

 With stories – horror stories, love stories, detective stories, adventure stories, fantasy stories – we unlock our understanding of the human condition.
-Stories, whether in oral, theatrical, written, cinematic or televisual form, provide both lessons and escape.
+Stories, whether written, vocalised, performed or filmed, provide both lessons and escape.
 Stories like that of Cat People evidence something ancient, primal and enduring.

 Putting it negatively, the myth of eternal return states that a life which disappears once and for all, which does not return, is like a shadow, without weight, dead in advance, and whether it was horrible, beautiful, or sublime, its horror, sublimity, and beauty mean nothing … If eternal return is the heaviest of burdens, then our lives can stand out against it in all their splendid lightness.